 To get to the islands a driver of Kuna heritage drives you an hour out of Panama City and then over and down the isthmus’ countryside to the far Caribbean waters.
 No road is paved past a certain point, and it is not a comfortable two-hour ride, up and down hills in a truck with bad transmission.
 To be honest I have forgotten just how bad it can feel.
 I know that my boyfriend is prone to getting carsick, though I have never seen it happen before today.
 I didn't know it could be this bad.
 I wish I had a joint to light for him, and I also am wishing for this ride to end soon.
 I had been looking forward to pointing out to him the big chunk of dirt road that crumbled and fell off the cliff to the earth below that I noticed the last time I came here, but that seems to have finally been fixed.
 Either that, or I missed it, which seems both possible and impossible at the same time.
 After all, it has been two years since I have been back in Panama, and many things are different.

 Hi!
-My name is Christina Drill and I am a writer from New Jersey currently based in Chicago.
+My name is Christina Drill and I am a writer from New Jersey based in Brooklyn.
 My literary preoccupations include self-mythology, bridge and tunnel culture, and the black holes where intimacy and identity intersect.

-My short fiction has been published in places like Bodega, The Florida Review, Chicago Quarterly Review, and Hobart, and my non-fiction has been published in places like The Miami Rail, The Adroit Journal, VICE, and New York Magazine.
-I received a fiction scholarship from Southampton Writers’ Conference and my stories have been recognized by Nimrod, Glimmer Train, Key West Literary Seminars and Disquiet Literary Seminars.
+My short fiction has been published in places like Washington Square Review, Bodega, The Florida Review, Chicago Quarterly Review, and Hobart, and my non-fiction has been published in places like The Miami Rail, The Adroit Journal, VICE, and New York Magazine.
+Subscribe to my awesome pop culture substack, Annoying Blondes.Also, here is my copywriting portfolio.

 Email drillchristina@gmail.com